OurServings/cereals/README.md

 Based on "Create a Private, Enterprise-Grade, Component Library using React with Senior Databricks Engineer" at https://www.youtube.com/watch?v=AOnAl592CJc

+**WARNING**: In order for the automation to successfully push changes to the repository, make sure you have set the following at your repository's "Settings" > "Actions" > "General":

+Workflow permissions

+- [Checked]: Read and write permissions
+- [Unchecked]: Read repository contents and packages permissions

 # TSDX React w/ Storybook User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.